secretrobotron/popcorn-interim/README.md

 Popcorn Interim
 ===============

-A Temporary hosting of templates used for the alpha shown on mozillapopcorn.org:8888
+A temporary hosting of templates used for the alpha shown on mozillapopcorn.org:8888

 Build Prerequisites
 -------------------